thuyanduong-flatiron/pokemon-teams/README.md

 ]
 ```

-For each trainer, a Trainer Card should be placed within the `<main>` tags.
+For each trainer, a Trainer Card `<div>` should be placed within the `<main>` tags.
 See the example below.
 Each trainer cards needs to show the trainer's name as well as the name and species of each of their Pokemon.
+Additionally, be sure to create an 'Add Pokemon' button for each trainer and a 'Release Pokemon' button for each Pokemon.

 ### Suggested HTML
 ```